TristynAlxander/set-up/docs/1_common/git.md

 ## Downloading a Repository

-  - Use in `$STORE/repos` use `git clone URL` with URL as:
+  - Use `git clone URL` with URL as:
     - `https://Username`:`Password`@`github.com/Username/myRepo.git`
     - `https://Username`:`Personal_Access_Token`@`github.com/Username/myRepo.git`
-    - Note: Personal_Access_Token can be found in configs
+    - Note: Personal_Access_Token can be found in `.git/config`
-    - `git config --global --add safe.directory $STORE/repos/myRepo`
+    - `git config --global --add safe.directory /path/to/my/repo`
       - This is very picky about exactly how this is written, and I can't figure out what's wrong.
-      - Seems like it only works if I copy/paste git config --global --add safe.directory $STORE/repos/1_uploads/junkyard
+      - Seems like it only works if I copy/paste git config --global --add safe.directory $UPLOADS/junkyard

 ## Create Respository